ryanvilbrandt/pywallpaper/README.md

 * **Weighted**: Picks a random image weighted based on how often the images have previously been picked.
 The more often an image has been used, the less likely it is to be picked.
 * **Least used**: Picks a random image from all the least used images.

+## Debug Mode

+You can start PyWallpaper in debug mode if you set the environment variable `PYWALLPAPER_DEBUG_MODE` to any value.

+Debug mode features:

+* Show PyWallpaper window on launch.
+* X will close PyWallpaper, not minimize it.
+* Logs will be written directly to the console.

 # Troubleshooting

 ## Program doesn't start when I run `run.bat`